hello-week/hello-week/CONTRIBUTING.md

 #### Submitting Pull requests

-Good pull requests are a fantastic help.
+Good pull requests are a amazing help.

 They should remain focused in scope and avoid containing unrelated commits.